-Because each of the five options given is a member of the sequence, each is also a multiple of 9.
-So we require the third factor of the number, that is the factor consisting of several 2s followed by a single 3), to also be a multiple of 9.
+So if the number is going to be a multiple of 81, we require the third factor of the number (the factor consisting of several 2s followed by a single 3), to also be a multiple of 9.

 For each number in the sequence, the number of 2s in its third factor equals the number of 0s in that number.